 - day respite centres

-Gail Hewton, Director of RIPE Dance has partnered with Julie Chenery to establish GOLD Moves Australia to focus on progressing the field of dance for older people for health and wellbeing by developing and presenting professional development and training opportunities while continuing their own community practice.
+Gail Hewton, Director of RIPE Dance has partnered with Julie Chenery to establish Gold Moves Australia (GMA) to focus on progressing the field of dance for older people for health and wellbeing by developing and presenting professional development, mentoring and training opportunities while continuing their own community practice.

-GOLD Moves Australia kicks off its program of professional development with a 1-day taster and introductory workshop to provide an insight into the field for dance teachers and practitioners interested in finding out if this is an area they might like to add to their work portfolio.
+GMA kicked off its program of professional development with a 1-day taster and introductory workshop in July 2019 to provide an insight into the field for dance teachers and practitioners interested in finding out if this is an area they might like to add to their work portfolio.
 Due to the success of this workshop and high demand GMA has repeated the introductory workshop as well as adding a workshop to focus specifically on working with older people with mobility issues.
 GMA intends to continue to develop and deliver other workshops covering a range of topics.
 Stay connected for future offerings of these workshops.

 Gail and Julie bring over 80 years of combined professional experience as artists, educators and community dance practitioners.
-They have collaborated on many initiatives and projects over the years since first working together in 1991 .
+They have collaborated on many initiatives and projects over the years since first working together in 1991.
 Both Gail and Julie have received the Ausdance Qld Osmotherley Award for their contribution to dance education.

-Gail has been immersed in working with older people for the past 7 years across a range of contexts and settings.
+Gail has been immersed in working with older people for the past 8 years across a range of contexts and settings.
 Gail has spent many hours developing her knowledge and skills in this field via desktop research; attending national and international forums, workshops, webinars, symposiums and conference; and completing relevant online courses.
 In 2018 Gail was assisted by Arts Qld funding to undertake a 6 week study tour of the UK to investigate dance for older people.
 Gail holds a BA Dance and Diploma of Teaching Secondary.

 Dance teachers and practitioners, let’s spread the joy and many benefits of dance for older people.
 Dancing is exercise in disguise!
 It’s such a joyous activity whether seated, standing with assistance or independently, there’s nothing like dancing to wonderful music to get people smiling, moving and feeling better, working their brains and connecting with others.